 - The standard two metres physical distancing should be put in place and particular consideration given to areas where transactions take place or where equipment is shared or two metre spacing may be difficult.
 Corridors and walkways for example.

-- Planning should also cover the identification of an isolation area at each work place / community facility for a person that may take unwell during the day, this is where someone may be taken to if they show sings and symptoms of COVID-19.
+- Planning should also cover the identification of an isolation area at each work place / community facility for a person that may take unwell during the day, this is where someone may be taken to if they show signs and symptoms of COVID-19.

 - Planning will also look at every need to ensure spread prevention compliance, from signage, cleaning, circulation and access/egress.